geshan/geshan.github.com/posts/2022-06-12-typescript-optional-parameters.md

 In this useful guide, we saw how to use optional parameters in Typescript function with a simple yet practical example.

-> I hope it has helped you unravel how optional and default parameters work in TypeScript,
+> I hope it has helped you unravel how optional and default parameters work in TypeScript.

-keep learning!
+Keep learning!